 You can help:

-Contact your members of Congress today.
+- Contact your senators today.
 Ask them to: 1) tell the Department of Homeland Security to extend TPS and 2) to pass humane immigration policies like the Dream and Promise Act that would create a roadmap to citizenship for TPS holders and all immigrants.

 - Ask your local and state elected officials to publicly support TPS and pass resolutions supporting the program.

-You can find guides on how to advocate locally and on the federal level—as well as how to write an op-ed or letter to the editor and sample social media posts—in this Interfaith Toolkit to Defend Temporary Protected Status.
+- Check out this Interfaith Toolkit to Defend Temporary Protected Status for guides on how to advocate locally and on the federal level—as well as how to write an op-ed or letter to the editor and sample social media posts.